 - Breast reduction or lift

-For women who want to maintain the same size, a breast lift can reshape the breast for a more rounded look.
-It can correct the “drooping” appearance of the breast and create a more lifted and appealing shape.
-In cases where the tuberous breast appearance is mild, you may only need a breast lift to create the desired look.
-However, in more severe cases, a simple lift or implant is not enough to correct the tubular breast.
-The surgeon will have to surgically reshape the breast to produce a pleasing result.
-Sometimes, the areola (pigmented area around the nipple) is quite large and can be reduced in conjunction with other procedures.
+For women who want to maintain their current breast size, a breast lift can help reshape the breasts.
+If the tuberous breast appearance is mild, a breast lift may be sufficient.
+However, in more severe cases, a simple lift or implant may not be enough to correct tubular breasts.
+In such cases, the surgeon will need to reshape the breasts.
+Additionally, sometimes the areola (the pigmented area around the nipple) may be excessively large and may need to be reduced along with other procedures.

-Additionally, surgeons often carry out different surgeries on each breast, as tuberous breasts are sometimes different on each side.
-Your surgeon may use several methods to make sure the breast tissue is used effectively and that the breasts are in proportion to the rest of the body.
+Surgeons often carry out different surgeries on each breast, as tuberous breasts are sometimes different on each side.
+The surgeon may use several methods to make sure the breast tissue is used effectively and that the breasts are in proportion to the rest of the body.
 The whole procedure can take about three hours to complete, but this can vary depending on which surgery you choose and the severity of your condition.